Free cookie consent management tool by TermsFeed A156.37 - 2025 Multipoint Locks

 American National Standard for Multipoint Locks

-Standard ANSI/BHMA A156.37 establishes performance requirements for Multipoint Locks and includes operational tests, cycle tests, strength tests, security tests, and finish tests.
-For further information, consult the full standard.
+This Standard establishes performance requirements for Multipoint Locks and includes operational tests, strength tests, cycle tests, strength tests, and security tests.
+For further information, consult the full standard, ANSI/BHMA A156.37 STANDARD FOR MULTIPOINT LOCKS.

-Product Performance: Purchasers of multipoint locks certified to A156.37 (http://buildershardware.com/cpd) can be assured products will perform to their expectations.
+Product Performance: Purchasers of hardware certified to A156.37 (https://buildershardware.com/CertificationProgram/Certified-Products-Directory) can be assured products will perform to their expectations.

 Below are an explanation and some examples of the evaluations conducted for certification: